 In the aftermath of the World Cup, he would announce his retirement from international football.
 Although many were shocked, nobody begrudged his wishes.
 After all, what better way to go out than on top of the world?

-Recently, he has spoken of his wish to retire from football completely when his contract expires in 2018.
-It’s highly likely that Lahm will add to his glittering career in that time, one that has seen him lift eight Bundesliga titles, seven German Cups, a Champions League, a European Super Cup and a FIFA Club World Cup.
+It has been a glittering career for the German, one that has seen him lift eight Bundesliga titles, six German Cups, a Champions League, a European Super Cup and a FIFA Club World Cup.
 Being awarded the Silbernes Lorbeerblatt, Germany’s highest sporting award, on three separate occasions highlights the esteem with which he is held in his homeland.
 Add all that to five appearances in the UEFA Team of the Year as well as a sixth-place Ballon d’Or finish in 2014 and the scale of Lahm’s achievements begin to sink in.

-He is one of football’s greatest full-backs, a man who has shone head and shoulders above most of his peers and rivals for a decade now.
-A man who combines the uniqueness of outstanding stats with visibly intelligent performances.
+He is one of football’s greatest full-backs, a man who shone head and shoulders above most of his peers and rivals for over a decade.
+A man who combined the uniqueness of outstanding stats with visibly intelligent performances.
 A natural leader, Lahm has surely etched his name into the pantheon of football’s greatest defenders.

-As the years wind down on his career, perhaps it’s best to leave the final word to a man who knows him better than most, Bastian Schweinsteiger: “Philipp is the perfect footballer.
+As he closes one door and opens another, perhaps it’s best to leave the final word to a man who knows him better than most, Bastian Schweinsteiger: “Philipp is the perfect footballer.
 He has pace, defensive ability and is an attacking threat.
 He will be remembered as one of Germany’s greatest players.”